MisterCrude/rehearsal-next/README.md

 - `services/ `- services, analytics, auth, etc
 - `types/ `- typescript shared application types
 - `utils/ `- utility functions
+- `ui/ `- groups of components that are used only in one concrete page
 - `constants` - constants with settings, etc
 - `routes` - application page based routes used in _navigation_, _breadcrumbs_, etc
 - `.env.local.example`- environment variables